Communication Sciences and Disorders (BS)

 The Change Major Request form can be found under the Academic Progress tile on ULink.

-Transfer students with 24 credit hours and a minimum 3.0 expanded GPA may be admitted directly to the upper division if they have equivalencies for CMDS 245 and CMDS 270.
+Transfer students with 24 credit hours and a minimum 3.0 cumulative GPA may be admitted directly to the upper division if they have equivalencies for CMDS 245 and CMDS 270.

 Program/Major Requirements